AzCEE/azcee.github.io/_posts/2019-02-08-Rendering.md

 In a few minutes you can see the heatmap with all active VMs in your pool.
 ![Heatmap](/assets/users/sergeyperus/heatmap.png)

-Moreover, you can make a remote connection to any VM ang figure out what is going on
+Moreover, you can make a remote connection to any VM and figure out what is going on

 ![Cpuload](/assets/users/sergeyperus/cpuload.png)